-Survey results imply that Financial Counselors deploy a substantial tool kit of skills at work.
-Most notably, facility with Financial Advisor, Epic Hospital Billing, and Financial Analysis are correlated to pay that is significantly above average, leading to increases of 40 percent, 35 percent, and 31 percent, respectively.
+Survey results imply that Financial Counselors deploy a deep pool of skills on the job.
+Lucky workers who know Financial Advisor can expect a significant pay bump, scoring salaries 40 percent above average.
+Financial Analysis and Counseling are also correlated to pay that is above average, with increases between 32 percent and 40 percent.
 Skills that pay less than market rate include Collections, Medical Terminology, and bill collections.
-The majority of those who know Customer Service also know Collections.
+For most people, competency in Customer Service indicates knowledge of Collections.

 Pay by Experience Level for Financial Counselor